rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 indeﬁnite case forms which can be attested in both NP-modiﬁer and predicate position.

 <pgNo>22</pgNo>
-22

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

 Table 1.7
 Indeﬁnite declension cases attested in modiﬁer vs. complement position